 Success on the road is a collaborative initiative between a variety of departments.
 This program offers faculty the opportunity to invite professional staff into the classroom to present several topics relevant to college success.
 This is a great option for a faculty member who might have to cancel class due to a personal or professional obligation.
 However, these presentations are also available for faculty who simply want to supplement their course instruction with one of the options listed below.

-- Exercise Safety: Provided by Campus Recreation - Fitness and Wellness
+- Controlling Chaos: Provided by Campus Recreation - Fitness and Wellness

-- Dimensions of Wellness: Provided by Campus Recreation - Fitness and Wellness
+- Get a Quickie: How To Get an Effective Workout in Short Amount of Time: Provided by Campus Recreation - Fitness and Wellness

-- Stress Management: Provided by Campus Recreation - Fitness and Wellness
+- How To Grocery Shop For a Healthy Lifestyle: Provided by Campus Recreation - Fitness and Wellness

-- Spiritual Wellness: Provided by Campus Recreation - Fitness and Wellness
+- Lack of Sleep and Weight Gain: Provided by Campus Recreation - Fitness and Wellness

-- Having an Attitude of Gratitude: Provided by Campus Recreation - Fitness and Wellness
+- Proper Nutrition for Fitness Junkies: Provided by Campus Recreation - Fitness and Wellness

-- Social Media and Your Online Persona: Provided by Campus Recreation - Fitness and Wellness
+- The Power of Prevention: Provided by Campus Recreation - Fitness and Wellness

 - Career and Major Exploration: Students will learn about the process of self-assessment as it relates to career development.
 The online assessment FOCUS will be discussed.